vickyliu927/questions/SUBTOPIC_OPTIONAL_FIELD.md

-# Subtopic Name Field - Now Optional
+# Subtopics Array - Now Optional

 ## Overview

-The subtopic name field in Sanity CMS has been made optional to provide more flexibility when creating subject topics.
-This allows editors to create placeholder subtopics or work-in-progress entries without requiring a name.
+The subtopics array field in Sanity CMS has been made optional to provide more flexibility when creating subject topics.
+This allows editors to create topics without requiring any subtopics, making it perfect for simple topics that don't need sub-categorization.

 ## Changes Made

 ### 1. Sanity Schema Updates
 - **File**: `sanity/schemas/subjectPage.ts`
-- **Change**: Removed `validation: Rule => Rule.required()` from the `subtopicName` field
+- **Change**: Removed `validation: Rule => Rule.required().min(1)` from the `subtopics` array field
-- **Result**: The field is now optional in the Sanity Studio interface
+- **Result**: Topics can now be created without any subtopics in the Sanity Studio interface

 ### 2. TypeScript Type Updates
 - **File**: `types/sanity.ts`
 - **Changes**:
-  - Updated `SubjectSubtopic.subtopicName` from `string` to `string?`
+  - Updated `SubjectTopic.subtopics` from `SubjectSubtopic[]` to `SubjectSubtopic[]?`
-  - Updated `MathsSubtopic.subtopicName` from `string` to `string?`
+  - Updated `MathsTopic.subtopics` from `MathsSubtopic[]` to `MathsSubtopic[]?`
   - Removed duplicate interface definitions that were causing linting errors

 ### 3. Component Updates